 We had a customer whose website firewall was blocking his clients from accessing the site.
 Unable to access the website caused delay in executing certain measures on the website which snowballed into bigger problems.
 Needless to say, our customer was in a frenzy and reached out for help.

 Resolving this issue is fairly simple if you follow the right steps.
-In this article, we guide you through the different methods of whitelisting an IP address.
+In this article, we guide you through the different methods to whitelist IP addresses in WordPress.

 What is IP Address Whitelisting?

-Whitelisting IP addresses enables you to control who can (or cannot) access your WordPress website.
+Whitelisting IP addresses in WordPress enables you to control who can (or cannot) access your website.

 Blacklisting is a good way to ensure that malicious traffic cannot access your site.
 You can pick a malicious IP address and blacklist it or you can automate the process by using a firewall.